Pay and Benefits

 ♦ Navy Exchange Service Command, based in Virginia Beach, Va., operates 293 stores of varying sizes and more than 1,200 service outlets at 104 Navy installations around the world.

-♦ Army and Air Force stores, known for decades as the Army and Air Force Exchange Service, are now called simply The Exchange.
-Based in Dallas, this is the oldest and largest of the exchange systems, with more than 3,100 facilities, including 180 main stores, in the U.S., its territories and more than 30 countries.
+♦ Army and Air Force stores, known for decades as the Army and Air Force Exchange Service, is now called simply The Exchange.
+Based in Dallas, this is the oldest and largest of the exchange systems, with more than 3,100 facilities, including 180 main stores, in the U.S., its territories and more than 30 foreign countries.

-Army and Air Force exchanges and the Marine Corps exchanges also support military personnel deployed to the Afghanistan war zone and elsewhere through three increasing levels of Tactical Exchange Support: AAFES Imprest Fund Activities, Tactical Field Exchanges and Direct Operation Exchanges.
+Army and Air Force exchanges and Marine Corps exchanges also support military personnel deployed to the Afghanistan war zone and elsewhere through three increasing levels of Tactical Exchange Support: Imprest Fund Activities, Tactical Field Exchanges and Direct Operation Exchanges.

-Stores not only support themselves almost completely through their sales income, but all earnings generated from sales are ultimately returned to the customer.
+Exchanges not only support themselves almost completely through their sales income, but all earnings generated from sales are ultimately returned to the customer.
 For example, about three-fourths of NEX profits are paid to Navy Morale, Welfare and Recreation programs, while the remainder is used to build new stores or renovate existing NEX facilities at no expense to taxpayers.

 Academic rewards.
 Exchanges offer rewards such as savings bonds and coupons for student achievement.
 See local exchanges for details.